SKYWORTH Wins 4 Awards at CES 2019

 Article Rating:

-LAS VEGAS, Jan.
-10, 2019 /PRNewswire/ -- On January 8, 2019, CES 2019 opened.
-As the global elite in the household appliance industry, SKYWORTH has presented many advanced new products and technologies during CES and garnered much interest from visitors at the show.
+As the global elite in the household appliance industry, SKYWORTH（SEHK: 751） has presented many advanced new products and technologies during CES 2019 and became the protagonist.

-During CES 2019, SKYWORTH has received the 2018-2019 Global CE Brands TOP 50, 2018-2019 TOP 10 CE Brands, and 2018-2019 Global TV Brands TOP 10 awards.
-SKYWORTH earned this recognition for its outstanding performance in the field of household appliances.
-SKYWORTH has also received a product award, the AI Smart Dual Ecosystem TV Experience Gold Award for 65S9A/XA9000.
-It supports Google Assistant and Amazon Alexa Skill, assisting in the implementation of smart home technologies.
-With a powerful PQ Processor built-in, the TV can display the best image and create an extraordinary experience for the audience.

-Along with 65S9A/XA9000, SKYWORTH has brought the latest products and technologies to CES, including 277-inch super narrow bezel TV wall, 8K OLED TV, 82'' Flush Mount TV, and 65" Quasi-pixel Backlight TV.
-The SKYWORTH exhibition also has a super TV showroom.
-The 77-inch OLED TV features Dolby Vision HDR imaging technology and is equipped with a 7.1.4 Dolby Atmos-enabled home theater system, delivering a spectacular and immersive experience.
-A smart room is also set up to highlight the forefront of AI development, as the TV can interconnect with all kinds of household appliances.

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...